battlecode/battlecode21/infrastructure/README.md

   ```
 - To push docker images to the container registry:
   ```
-  gcloud auth configure-docker # Only needs to be run once to configure settings make push
+  Acquire gcloud-key.json from the developer slack or someone who knows what theyre doing, put it in `worker/app` gcloud auth configure-docker # Only needs to be run once to configure settings make push
   ```